-In 2009, an additional radiocarbon date was obtained by a graduate student from Michigan State University.
+Finally, in 2009, an additional date was obtained by a graduate student from Michigan State University.
 The AMS technique was used to date charred organic material scraped from a sherd that, in 2007, was recovered from Feature 11.
 The sherd is described and pictured in Sommer (2008:32, Figure 20, #1402).
-The research is still in progress but involves analyzing phytoliths, extracted from charred organic material found adhering to ceramics, to investigate the origins and role of maize agriculture in the Saginaw Valley.
-The material from Feature 11 yielded a calibrated date, at 2-sigma, of A.D.
-1440-1640 (M. Raviele, pers. comm.
-2009).
+The research involved analyzing phytoliths, extracted from charred organic material found adhering to ceramics, to investigate the origins and role of maize agriculture in the Saginaw Valley.
+The material from Feature 11 yielded a conventional radiocarbon age of 370 +/- 40 BP (2 Sigma Calibrated AD 1440-1640) (Raviele 2010).